a-vinod/IBM-Quantum-Challenge/README.md

 # IBM-Quantum-Challenge
-Solutions to the IBM Quantum Challenge (#4 still being optimized)
+This repo holds my solutions to the [IBM Quantum Challenge](https://quantum-computing.ibm.com/challenges/4anniversary).

+Current Score for #4: 1,450